neacsum/utpp/doc/achitecture.md

   ```
   (an int parameter is always const)

+This rewrite tried to maintain as much as possible the pubic "API" of the original
+UnitTest++ but on the inside almost everything has been rewritten.

 ## Terminology ##
 The library allows you to define test cases (called _tests_) and group those cases
 in _test suites_.
 Test suites are executed and the results are displayed using
-a _test repoter_.
+a _repoter_.

-Included are three test reporters:
+Included are three reporters:
-* `TestReporterStdout` generates output to stdout.
+* [ReporterStdout](@ref UnitTest::ReporterStdout) generates output to stdout.
-* `XMLTestReporter` generates results in an XML file with a structure similar
+* [ReporterXml](@ref UnitTest::ReporterXml) generates results in an XML file
-to the files created by NUnit.
+  with a structure similar to the files created by NUnit.
-* `TestReporterDbgout` writes messages to debug output (using OutputDebugString)
+* [ReporterDbgout](@ref UnitTest::ReporterDbgout) writes messages to debug output
+  (using OutputDebugString)

-The function GetDefaultTestReporter returns an instance of the `TestReporterStdout`
+The function GetDefaultTestReporter() returns an instance of the `ReporterStdout`
 object as the default test reporter.

 Throughout the execution of a test, one can verify the results and compare them with